Silas White: Early life and education

 White grew up in a literary household in Pender Harbour, British Columbia, where his parents Howard and Mary White operated Harbour Publishing, one of British Columbia's major book publishers.
 White worked at Harbour Publishing during his youth and co-authored Local Heroes, a history of the Western Hockey League while still in high school.
 He attended the University of British Columbia on a President's Scholarship, receiving a BA in 1999 and moved to Toronto, where he pursued his interest in indie rock music, writing songs and performing in venues around the city with his band Electric Fences.
 In August 2019 he released a retroactive album of Electric Fences recordings from 15 years prior, Retroact 2001-2004, with Vancouver indie label Kingfisher Bluez.
+He used to be married to Amanda Amaral, who is currently the chair of the SD46 School Board.
+They had two daughters together before they separated.
 White now lives in Gibsons, British Columbia with his daughters Simone (b.
 2007) and Eloise (b.
 2010).
 In 2011 he received a master's degree in public administration from the University of Victoria.